Physio Edge podcast

 Category:general -- posted at: 1:25pm AEDT

 What causes tendon breakdown?
 What are the stages of tendinopathy, and how do they effect your treatment?
-Is it just about eccentric training for tendinopathy?
+Is treatment just about eccentric training?
 When should NSAID’s be used?

 This is part of the great discussion I had with Jill Cook about tendons and tendinopathy.
 We also chatted about some other aspects of tendinopathy, including